fabjab86/otto-car-client/README.md

 The browser will open localhost:3030 then you can interact with the website

 ### <a name="test"></a>How to test :
-Regretfully there are no tests at the moment
+Regretfully there are no tests at the moment.
+To run the linter `npm run lint`

 ### <a name="reqs"></a>Code Requirement :